A-Bratseth/A-Bratseth.github.io/README.md

 # Hi, my name is Adrian Bratseth and this is my portfolio
-I am a 22 year old student from Trondheim Norway who completed his education in Singapore.
+I am a 23 year old working professional, originaly from Trondheim Norway who completed his education in Singapore.
 I am an aspiring data scientist who specializes in finance.
 I have always loved quantifiable information and the whole process of collecting, sorting and displaying data.
 I have worked on a variety of self-quantitative projects where I use myself as object of study.
 These ventures have taught me a great deal about how to utilize statistics and how to leverage the lessons they teach you.<br> I now seek to develop my analytical skills further, especially withing finance; a subject I have a passionate interest for.

 ## Project 3: [Financial models]()
 ### Status: Finished <br> Last edited: June 2022